The Interconnectedness of Life

 Underpinning Rachel Carson’s warning against the use of pesticides is a deep awareness of life as a complex system, often referred to as “deep ecology,” in which organisms and environment are connected in a fluid but carefully balanced ecology.
 As she writes in chapter four, “in nature nothing exists alone.”
-Much of Silent Spring is devoted to analyzing different aspects of this ecology, from soil to plant life, and from the water table to the…(read full theme analysis)
+Much of Silent Spring is devoted to analyzing different aspects of this ecology, from soil to plant life, and from the water table to the…read analysis of The Interconnectedness of Life

 Although the term did not yet exist when Rachel Carson published Silent Spring in 1962, a major component of its argument conforms to the spirit of the precautionary principle, which suggests that when a risk is unknown – because not enough research has been carried out, perhaps – the prudent course of action is always to hedge against potentially dangerous effects by slowing or even halting progress until more is known.